Abuelita’s Buñuelos from Flour Tortillas: Easy, Fast and So Sweet

 -

-- (1)
+- (2)

 “This recipe reminds me of family gatherings at my grandmother’s house, and it has me going down memory lane.
 I can picture dozens of grandchildren all over the house, my family eating, dancing and laughing.
 These recipes as simple as they are bring a lot of joy,” says Vivi.

-In her Lives and in her series of traditional Mexican recipes posted on Familia Kitchen, Vivi loves to share tips for simple homecooking, walking her viewers through favorite dishes.
+In her series of traditional Mexican recipes posted on Familia Kitchen, Vivi loves to share tips for simple homecooking, walking her viewers through favorite traditional dishes.
 Vivi calls this comida de pobre, or poor-people food, a term coined by her grandmother.
 Viv started out as a street vendor selling Michoacan-style tamales and remains deeply connected to her Mexican comida heritage.
-Vivi’s love of food is inspired by her Mexican grandmother, she says, who taught her many of her favorite recipes and put faith and food at the center of her family.
-“I’m on a mission to keep my abuela’s recipes going.
-Sharing food with people makes my heart full.”
+Vivi’s love of food is inspired by her Mexican grandmother Elisa Abeja, she says, who taught her many of her favorite recipes and put faith and food at the center of her family.

 What make these buñuelos so special?
-They taste amazing, yes, but their magic is how quickly they come together, she says. ”We all want to do things super-fast, super-efficient, and that’s how my grandmother showed me to make them.
+They taste amazing, yes, but their magic is how quickly they come together, says Vivi. ”We all want to do things super-fast, super-efficient, and that’s how my grandmother showed me to make them.
 I think she did it this way because she had such a big family.
 She had nine kids!
 And then her kids had large families, at least four kids each.
 So, this is how she made enough to feed everyone.”

 Vivi peers into the pan as the tortilla expands and bubbles. ”It’s going to blow up,” nods Vivi, approvingly.
 Use your tongs to ”poke a hole in it to let the air out of the bubbles.
 Flip it over, poke a hole in the bubbles on the other side, and flatten it out, making sure to keep the tortilla submerged in the oil.”
 Finally, as each tortilla turns evenly golden brown, use your tongs to remove it from the oil and lay it on a paper-towel lined plate or sheet tray with a wire rack.

 Now comes the fun part, says Vivi.
-Sprinkle the sugar and cinnamon—all over it.
+Sprinkle the sugar and cinnamon — all over it.
 She confesses she likes to use a heavy hand. ”I really layer it up.
 I like to load up each tortilla with a lot of cinnamon and sugar.
 Because it is so good.”

 Vivi smiles at the memory. ”Please try these at home!”